shopgate/ext-youtube-pdp/README.md

 - `videoProperty`: Property name, which includes the YouTube URL/ID
 - `portalName`: String to configure the portal position
-- `showSpacingOnTheSides`: Adds a spacing on both sides of the YouTube container.
+- `addPaddingAroundVideo`: Adds some padding around the YouTube container.
 Default: `false`
 - `headlineText`: Adds a headline to the YouTube container.
 Default: `product.description.after`

 ## Example